chriskhoo/Yelp-review-outlook/readme.md

 In particular, reviews and ratings of a restaurant could make or break a new establishment.
 It is now a common practice for customers to checkout a restaurant (or establishment) using online reviews and ratings before giving it a try.

-This project proposes predicting the rating based on the review written.
+This project will predict Yelp's 5-star rating based on the review written.

 ## 2. Goal (Why)
 The prediction could be used as part of a new feature to change the default rating from a static value (e.g. default of 3 stars or 0 stars) into a dynamic default value based on the review.
 This default rating would still need to be accepted by the reviewer.